 When briefing barristers from non-eBrief Ready lists, you or your firm will need a paid subscription in order to be able to access the eBrief Ready Pro functionality (including annotations, the ability to produce a court book, etc).

 The Pro license is designed for sole practitioners or individuals within a law firm.
-If there is only one user at your firm, you can be set up with an eBrief Pro subscription - which costs $30 per month (ex GST).
+If there is only one user at your firm, you can be set up with an eBrief Pro subscription - which costs $30 per month (ex GST, based on an annual subscription).

 Law Firm Enterprise account